 First off, thank your new client for choosing to work with you and reaffirm for them that they made the right decision with a personalized welcome note.
 You can even send them a fun little welcome gift (I love greetabl!) or an e-gift card to their favorite coffee shop!

-This lets them know you are excited to work with them and that you are dedicated to supporting them and helping them achieve all of their goals.
+Doing this lets them know you are excited to work with them and that you are dedicated to supporting them and helping them achieve all of their goals.
 This will foster a true connection and sense of trust right off the bat and shows them that you recognize the investment they’ve made in deciding to work with you.

 BUSINESS CONTACT INFO